cbib/dypfish/README.md

 # Provided datasets

-Datasets corresponding to the results presented in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. are available on the [accompanying website](http://dypfish.org).
+Datasets corresponding to the results presented in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. are available on [Zenodo](https://zenodo.org/search?page=1&size=20&q=dypfish).
 They should be appropriately placed under the `data` subdirectory, e.g. the `chx` dataset should uncompressed in the `data/savulescu/chx` subfolder.
 Each subdirectory  in `data` contains a README, configuration files (see explanation below) and will eventually stores all analysis results.